How to Join Us

 Yes, of course.
 We believe this is the best way of truly appreciating our School.
 During term time, you can arrange a personal visit by contacting the Secretary to the Head in the School that you would like to visit.
 Alternatively, you can visit us on our Open Morning when the entire campus is open.
 This is held on a Saturday in mid-October each year.
 You can view more details about ways of visiting the School.

-I'd like to come but I am not sure I can afford the fees
+I'd like to send my child to Bolton School but I am not sure I can afford the fees?

 We offer financial help to pupils in the Boys' Division and Girls' Division Senior Schools.
 Depending on annual income, some pupils are entitled to bursaries that cover the entire tuition fee.
 The amount of money we allocate to bursaries continues to grow.
 Typically over 300 pupils receive assistance with their fees every year.
 We are continually striving to offer an education for all academically able children.
 This is the ethos of Lord Leverhulme who re-endowed the School in 1913.